kubernetes/kubernetes/docs/proposals/deploy.md

 ### Perm-failed Deployments

 The deployment could be marked as "permanently failed" for a given spec hash so that the system won't continue thrashing on a doomed deployment.
+The users can retry a failed deployment with `kubectl rollout retry`.
 See issue [#14519](https://github.com/kubernetes/kubernetes/issues/14519).

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/deploy.md?pixel)]()